City-Bureau/documenters-field-guide/src/content/on-assignment/live-tweeting.md

 ---
 title: Live-tweeting
-description: ""
+description: Live-tweeting
-templateKey: "page-template"
+templateKey: page-template
-image: "/img/live-tweeting.png"
+image: /img/live-tweeting.png
 order: 2
 ---
 > Social media is a great way to have your voice heard, inform your community and connect with engaged global citizens.
 Twitter is a good place to start in addition to platforms such as Facebook, Instagram, and Snapchat.

 # Assignment Requirements

-- All Documenters live-tweeting assignments must be tweeting in a single “thread”—see further instructions on threading below.
+* All Documenters live-tweeting assignments must be tweeting in a single “thread”—see further instructions on threading below.
-- Post at least 10-15 tweets, including photos
+* Post at least 10-15 tweets, including photos
-  - Your first tweet must include the following text:
+  * Your first tweet must include the following text:
     \
     \
     **In Chicago:**
-    - _Hi, I’ll be live-tweeting today's (name/title of event) for #ChiDocumenters_
+    * _Hi, I’ll be live-tweeting today's (name/title of event) for #ChiDocumenters_
       _@ChiDocumenters_
       \
       \
       **In Detroit:**
-    - _Hi, I’ll be live-tweeting today's (name/title of event) for #DetroitDocumenters @WDET @CitizenDetroit_
+    * _Hi, I’ll be live-tweeting today's (name/title of event) for #DetroitDocumenters @WDET @CitizenDetroit_
-- Include basic information like the meeting start time, the number of people at the event (not including city officials), an explanation of what the agency does in case your readers aren't familiar with it and the agenda items for the day.
+* Include basic information like the meeting start time, the number of people at the event (not including city officials), an explanation of what the agency does in case your readers aren't familiar with it and the agenda items for the day.
-- Conclude your Twitter thread with a sign off, for example:
+* Conclude your Twitter thread with a sign off, for example:
   _Meeting adjourned at 12:15 p.m.
 This concludes the \[Your City] Board of Education meeting.
 The next meeting is scheduled for March 23, 2019.
 For more meeting coverage, check out documenters.org._

 # Example Live Tweet Threads